Creating a Resilient Disaster Recovery Plan for Native Cloud Applications: An In-Depth Guide

 • Snapshot Volume: Regularly take snapshots of your volumes.

-• Off-Site Copy: Download the S3 export or copy it to another region to ensure geographic redundancy.
+• Off-Site Copy: Download the Amazon S3 export or copy it to another region to ensure geographic redundancy.

 Important Note: An untested backup is as good as no backup.
 Regularly test your backups to ensure they can be restored as expected.